amine-abdollah/Covid_SQL_QUERIES/README.md

 #### 1. Data Exploration
 ##### GOAL
-This is a simple Query to Explore and discover the Dataset using a Select *
+This  Query is used to Explore and discover the Dataset using a Select *
 ##### Query
 Query 1 in the Project File [PROJECT  SQL File](Link)
 #####  Results Interpretation
-This is Query simply allow to discover the columns of the tables
+This Query simply illustrate the columns of the dataset

 #### 2. Main Columns
 ##### GOAL